EUROYoung/euroyoung.github.io/_pages/naples2025.md

 # Social Programme
 To be added soon.

+{% include gallery id="gallery3" caption="Check out some of the highlights of Naples (no edited photos!)" %}

 # Venue
 The workshop will take place at the University Of Naples Federico II.